 top of page

 The bus would leave at 8, so we had to be at breakfast at 7 in the morning.
 There was little risk of us oversleeping because the bells of the church next to the hotel were ringing at 6.
-First we took another shower.
+First, we took another shower.

 We were in a nice forest with a small bicycle path meandering through.
-Now and then there was a small meadow.
-This part, so close to home, was nicer than most of Italy, and probably also easier to camp in.
+Now and then, there was a small meadow.
+This part, so close to home, was nicer than most of Italy and probably also easier to camp in.
 Next time we should have our cycling vacation in the Netherlands again.

 The last part ran straight through Eindhoven.
-By then I was home again and Bram had another 18 km to go.
+By then, I was home again, and Bram had another 18 km to go.

 dag14_kaart.png

-The last part before getting home
+The last part before arriving home

-Distance cycled : 60 km
+Distance cycled : 60 km.

 bottom of page